asmauger/bios625hw3/README.md

 coverage](https://codecov.io/gh/asmauger/bios625hw3/branch/main/graph/badge.svg)](https://app.codecov.io/gh/asmauger/bios625hw3?branch=main)
 <!-- badges: end -->

-The goal of pca is to …
+The goal of pca is to provide a function for carrying out a principle components analysis and two plotting functions to visualize the results of the analysis.

 ## Installation